t-aggelos/tokiponedo/README.md

 - The asterisk (`*`) means that an object of the same form as the preceding one may occur any number of times (*including* zero)
 # Verbs & Nouns
 In toki pona, most verbs are also nouns.
 This isn't really true in this tokiponedo.
 Instead, we mutate the suffix of a word to "verb"-ify it and "noun"-ify it.
 Not **all** nouns can become verbs, such as, `tan` can not become a verb.
 Why? because what would be the direct object of tan?
 You can not "originate" something, you can only originate *from* something.
 Now it "could" mean create.
 However, if you mean to "create" something, you can always use simpler **more conventional** words to mean the same thing.
-- To make a verb a noun you simply append -ijo to the noun.
+- To make a verb a noun you simply append `ijo` to the noun.
-- To make a noun a Verb you simply append -ru to the noun.
+- To make a noun a Verb you simply append `ru` to the noun.
 #### Appending both does NOT mean that the word now is *both* a verb and a noun.
 It is always the suffix, that determines what the verb is (noun by `ijo` or verb by `ru`).
 Additionally, There are some "phono-tactic" rules when we are *mutating* a word.
 **if we are making a verb a noun**: